-Thank you for reading my profile - my aim is to help you live your best life!
+Thank you for reading my profile.
+Live your best life!

 Training, qualifications & experience

-7 years counselling practice in Kent and South Wales; previously 15 years' experience in substance misuse, alcohol and addiction services (including specialist Young Persons' drug & alcohol team), and an Information & Advice youth worker for 3 years before then.
+- 10+years counselling practice in Kent and South Wales; previously 15 years' experience in substance misuse, alcohol, and addiction services, and an Information & Advice youth worker for 3 years before then.

-- Diploma in Therapeutic Counselling (humanistic route); CPCAB-accredited
+- Diploma in Therapeutic Counselling (humanistic route); CPCAB-accredited, Level 4

 - Diploma in Auricular Acupuncture Therapy; SMART UK-accredited

-- Addictive Behaviour L3 cert; University of Kent & Canterbury
+- Addictive Behaviour L3 certificate; University of Kent & Canterbury

 Areas of counselling I deal with